Shehnaz-2005/Cloud-Computing/AWS.md

 # Database Services:
 - SQL databases: Good at transaction and concurrency control.
 Eg: MYSQL, Maria DB, Oracle, Aurora clusters, etc.
 - Non-SQL databases: Fastest databases.
 Eg: Dynamo DB, Docu DB, etc.

+## AWS CLI
+- To interact with AWS services using commands in command line shell
+- It is open source and an alternative to AWS management console
+- It is built on AWS SDK(Software Development Kit) for Python